charlax/professional-programming/training/front-end/01-modern-javascript.md

 You can then use "polyfills" (or "shims") to support older browser.
 There are some polyfills for each specific feature, and some other that includes lots of polyfills (e.g. [zloirock/core-js](https://github.com/zloirock/core-js#ecmascript-array)).

 Polyfills are different from transpiling.
 Babel is a transpiler, you can see how it work online here:

-For instance, it will translate:
+For instance, it will transpile (notice the replacement of an arrow function):

 ```javascript
 [1, 2, 3].map((n) => n + 1)